 So now you have finished your lovely knitting project - but how do you get it off the needles?
-Just like casting on there are many ways to cast off too.
+Just like casting on there are many ways to bind off too.

-- Knitted Cast Off - also known as the traditional bind off.
+- Knitted Bind Off - also known as the traditional bind off.
 Gives a firm, smooth edge

 - Lace Bind Off - produces a stretchy, flexible edge.
 Ideal for lace projects